petrihcour/TableFlow/README.md

 6. Run `npm install` to install project dependencies.
 7. Run `npm run start:dev` to start your server in development mode.

+- Note: Must be using Node version 16.20.2 or older. `nvm use 16.20.2`

 ## Future Goals
-In the next phases of building Periodic Tables, I'm excited to:
+In the next phases of building TableFlow, I'm excited to:

 I. **Fine-Tuning Validation:** enhance validation checks to ensure that only accurate and valid reservation data makes its way into the system.
 This will help maintain data integrity and reliability.